TomLorenz-WebApplications/Fooder-App/README.md

 * The app should run at the domain `healthyfooder.de` with the title _*Healthy Food for your Lifestyle!*_
 * The title should change based on Categories like recipes or shopping lists.
+* The color scheme should include the colors green, white and/or orange

 # Required Use-Cases from us: